 Are the ghost stories true?

 For many residents of Tallinn, ghosts are very much part of their everyday reality.
 When asked about first-hand encounters, Tom cites the experience of a friend who was "playing his guitar alone in a loft on the upper side of the Old Town when he heard an audible 'ssshhh' coming from the corner of the dark room.
-Believing it to be a mouse, or maybe a guest of wind, he continued playing until a louder 'ssshhh' was heard from the same corner.
+Believing it to be a mouse, or maybe a gust of wind, he continued playing until a louder 'ssshhh' was heard from the same corner.

 "After pausing, he realised that there were no other people in the building, as he had the only keys.
 He made a very swift exit and never returned to that room."